Rinlgley group logo

 • Get In Touch

-• Clear Filter
+•

-• PlanetRent Blog
+•

 Responsive image

-Today?s draft Building Safety Bill has been a long time coming.
+The new draft Building Safety Bill has been a long time coming.
 But we hope it will be a major step forward in improving levels of safety in residential blocks.
-The new legislation is based on the recommendations of Dame Judith Hackitt?s building safety review, which was carried out in the wake of the Grenfell Tower fire in June 2017.
+The new legislation is based on the recommendations of Dame Judith Hackitts building safety review, which was carried out in the wake of the Grenfell Tower fire in June 2017.
 The Government accepted the review?s recommendations in full and today?s draft Bill, which sits alongside the Fire Safety Bill published in March, sets out how they will be taken forward.

 For leaseholders, the proposals will mean big changes to the way safety in your block is managed and regulated.

-• A new role of the 'Accountable Person' will be created to make sure there will always be someone responsible for keeping residents safe in high rise buildings ? blocks that are 18 metres high and above.
+• A new role of the 'Accountable Person' will be created to make sure there will always be someone responsible for keeping residents safe in high-rise buildings ?
+Blocks that are 18 metres high and above.
 Whoever takes on this role will also have to listen and respond to residents? concerns and ensure their voices are heard.

 • A new national regulator for building safety is being created within the Health and Safety Executive.
 This new regulator will ensure that high rise buildings and their residents are being kept safe; it will have new powers to raise and enforce higher standards of safety and performance across all buildings.
 The regulator will appoint a panel of residents who will have a voice in?the development of its work.